Email List Building Techniques Email Marketing Techniques Using Hidden Posts To Get Around Sending Out Long Emails

 This is where you can exclude items from your sitemap.

-You’ll see all your post categories listed in this section with a checkbox beside each one.
 If you’ve put all your hidden posts into their own category as I suggested above, you can simply tick that category to have all posts in it excluded from your sitemap.

 This image shows the Excluded Items for one of my blogs.
-I’ve blurred out the category names for security reasons:

 All In One SEO XML Sitemap Exclusions